 The workshops will certify you to use the curriculum materials and guides in your future classrooms, recreation programs, environmental education programs, Vacation Bible school classes, etc. These workshops are exciting, engaging and powerful learning experiences, where you will receive the latest materials, learn to teach science education activities both indoors and outdoors, and walk away inspired and more knowledgeable about the natural world around you.
 Attending these workshops looks great on your resume!

 Workshops are offered to Calvin students at reduced rates, thanks to Steve and Kara Vanderpol, alumni donors who have generously underwritten this program.
 For questions about the workshops, please contact Jeanette Henderson.

 Project Learning Tree (PLT) - February 21, 2015

-PLT is an award-winning, national environmental education program designed for educators working with youth from Pre-Kindergarten to grade 12.
-PLT is a source of interdisciplinary instructional activities and offers professional development training for teachers, pre-service teachers and other educators.
-Project Learning Tree's curriculum and activities help to increase students' awareness and knowledge of the world around them, as well as their place within it.
+Project Learning Tree is a source of interdisciplinary instructional activities that uses trees and forests as a window on the world.
+The program is designed for educators working with youth from Pre-Kindergarten to grade 12.
+PLT's curriculum and activities help to increase students' awareness and knowledge of the world around them, as well as their place within it.
 Students learn to use critical and creative thinking skills, develop informed decisions on environmental issues, and gain confidence to take responsible action on behalf of the environment.
 For more information about PLT and the curriculum guides, click here.